Minimax estimation of smooth densities in Wasserstein distance: Computational aspects

 where $\gamma^*(s) \geq 1$ increases as the smoothness of $\mu$ increases.

-These results are summarized in the following table, highlighting that the optimal exponent $\gamma^*(s)/d$ interpolates between $1/d$ (for $s=0$) and $1/2p$ (for $s$ going to $\infty$).
-The value $s=1$ is of special interest, as it corresponds to the maximum smoothness which can be exploited by a histogram estimator, which is most relevant for computational aspects.
+These results are summarized in the following table, highlighting that the optimal exponent $\gamma^*(s)/d$ interpolates between $1/d$ (for $s=0$) a dimension-free rate (for $s$ going to $\infty$).
+The value $s<1$ is of special interest, as it corresponds to the smoothness which can be exploited by a histogram estimator, which is most relevant for computational aspects.
+We take this point up further below.

-Note that for $d>2p$, the exponent $\gamma^*(s)$ is greater than 1.
+Note that the exponent $\gamma^*(s)$ is greater than 1 for all $s > 0$.
 In the light of these results, there is an apparent tension between two objectives: statistical precision and computational efficiency.
-On the one hand, using the empirical measure as an estimator of the unknown distribution permits efficient computation of Wasserstein distances: the optimal transport problem reduces to a linear program in finite dimension.
-The statistical performance of this approximation can however be suboptimal: for smooth densities the lower bound in $n^{-1/d}$ applies to all $n$-atomic distributions~\citep{Dud69}, which is strictly worse than the rate appearing in the table above.
-On the other hand, wavelet estimators can attain minimax-optimal statistical precision, but even in the simple case of histograms (piecewise-constant densities), there is no explicit or simple way to solve optimal transport problems involving such measures.
+On the one hand, using atomic mesures as estimators of unknown distributions allows to efficiently compute Wasserstein distances: the optimal transport problem reduces to a linear program in finite dimension.
+Their statistical performance can however be suboptimal, as shown in the table above: for smooth densities the lower bound in $n^{-1/d}$ applies to all $n$-atomic distributions~\citep{Dud69}.
+On the other hand, estimators with smooth densities have minimax optimal statistical precisions, but are defined through a projection in Besov norm of a wavelet-based density estimator.
+Even in the simple case of histograms (piecewise-constant densities), there is no explicit or simple way to solve optimal transport problems.